 who is not.
 This allows us to make suggestions for improvement in later

-Once you have finished the report for this prototype, you should describe your plans for
+Once you have finished the report for this prototype, you should layout your plans for

-the next stage, technical prototype.
-The technical prototype is like the gameplay prototype,
+the next stage: the technical prototype.
+The technical prototype is like the gameplay

-except that it needs to be a more polished piece of software and should show off some
+prototype, except that it needs to be a more polished piece of software and should show

-Remember to include the architecture and design specificatiosn (which are in this two week
+do.
+Remember to include the architecture and design specifications (which are in this two

-period) as well as the technical prototype.
-Describe what subsystem you are planning to
+week period) as well as the technical prototype.
+Describe what subsystem you are planning

-complete.
-In short, this paragraph should constitute the deliverables for the next
+to complete.
+In short, this paragraph should constitute the deliverables for the

 For each team member, you should describe his or her responsibilities (in detail), as well